-An easy one pot dinner that is sure to please.
-These Italian Pork chops come out moist & tender after being simmered in a rich tomato basil sauce.
+An easy one pot dinner recipe that’s sure to please.
+These Italian Pork chops, simmered in a rich tomato basil sauce, come out moist & tender & ready in 30!
 Serve over pasta to soak up all that delicious sauce.

 I love pork chops just about any way they can be fixed but my Mom used to fix us these Italian pork chops that just can’t be beat.
 They are so easy to make that you can whip them up in about 30-45 minutes (and most of that is just sitting on the stove simmering).
 And the nice part is that if you leave it on a little longer because you got doing something else and forgot, now I am not mentioning any names but that has happened, it will be just as good or better.